 Alternatively, build in some regular class time for the program; use this time to conference with students individually.
 To take full advantage of the program, put in some time learning about the reporting options and additional resources.
 With tons of ways to view progress and organize results, you'll get valuable information about your students' learning needs; from there you'll be able to better tailor your subsequent classroom instruction.
 In fact, Istation could be used as an initial baseline at the beginning of a year to determine your students' skill levels, and to help shape your plans for that year.Read more Read less

-It's important to note that Istation is a downloadable program only and not Web-based (except through the Chrome app); students will sign in with a unique user ID and password before playing locally.
-Kids can also play, though not take assessments, on a tablet.
-However, no matter where kids play all data is shared through the local network, so teachers can see reports from any computer with Internet access, and kids can play on any device with Istation installed.
-Teachers can view detailed reports on kids' progress and organize data -- for individuals or classes -- in a number of ways.
-There's also a large database of lesson ideas that focus on specific learning goals, an extensive and thorough technical and user support system, and the program's material easily corresponds with many Common Core State Standards.Read More Read Less
+It's important to note that Istation is a downloadable program only and not web-based (except through the Chrome app); students will sign in with a unique user ID and password before playing locally.
+Students can also play on a tablet.
+However, no matter where students play all data is shared through the local network, so teachers can see reports from any computer with Internet access, and students can play on any device with Istation installed.
+Teachers can view detailed reports on students' progress and organize data -- for individuals or classes -- in a number of ways.
+There's also a large database of lesson ideas that focus on specific learning goals, an extensive and thorough technical and user support system, and the program's material easily corresponds with many Common Core State Standards.Read more Read less

 When using this as a teacher resource, keep in mind that there's a lot here, including a wealth of lesson materials.
-This means that Istation can easily remain a relevant and valid resource for classrooms with kids of varying abilities.
+This means that Istation can easily remain a relevant and valid resource for classrooms with students of varying abilities.
 The reports can give teachers valuable information about students' progress for both individuals and entire classes.
 However, with so much available, the interface can be clunky at times.
-Even with abundant help videos and regular webinars, learning to navigate the site could take a significant amount of time.Read More Read Less
+Even with abundant help videos and regular webinars, learning to navigate the site could take a significant amount of time.Read more Read less